 Provides continuous GMP coaching (i.e. aseptic practices, GDP, visual inspection sequence adherence, etc.) to ensure procedures and policies are followed and ensure the quality of the product.

 Assists manager with special projects and other duties as assigned or needed.

-Applicant must have High School Diploma (or Equivalent) with 8+ years of relevant experience and 5+ years demonstrated leadership capability in a pharmaceutical and/or manufacturing environment;
+Applicant must have High School Diploma (or Equivalent) with eight years of relevant experience;

-OR a Bachelor’s degree with at least 3+ years of experience and 1+ years demonstrated leadership capability in a pharmaceutical and/or manufacturing environment;
+OR a Bachelor’s degree with at least three years of experience;

-OR a Master’s degree with more than 1+ year of experience.
+OR a Master’s degree with more than one year of experience.

 Ability to manage, organize, problem solve and manage multiple priorities in a fast pace environment, while exercising leadership, diplomacy, and problem-solving skills, coordinating and working with all levels of Colleagues.